Katie Holmes And Jamie Foxx Expecting A Baby? Suri Cruise About To Become A Big Sister?

 Of course, the general consensus on why Holmes and Foxx decided to take this next step in their romance is because of a recently expired divorce clause Katie signed years ago prohibiting her from publicly dating for five years.
 And now that the agreement has expired, Holmes and Foxx are free to engage in PDA without legal consequences.

 Of course, neither party has confirmed if the so-called divorce clause really existed.
-For all we know, the reason why Katie Holmes and Jamie Foxx kept their romance private could simply be because they value both value their privacy.
+For all we know, the reason why Katie Holmes and Jamie Foxx kept their romance private could simply be because they both value their privacy.
 Jamie, for his part, has always kept his life private even before the dawn of social media.
 As for Katie, she said many times before that she wants to give Suri a normal upbringing.

 Jamie Foxx and Katie Holmes Finally Out in Public As a Couple https://t.co/ZwqVxsPXP7 pic.twitter.com/rtpuzvSAGs